 It is considered to be far safer to store data right in the clouds than in any on-premise storing-systems.
 But the question remains- does safe mean invulnerable?
 Not really.
 It is reported that humongous one-third of users have lost data stored in the so-called safe cloud systems.
 As such the conclusion is that it might be safe but it is still prone to attacks and system failures.
 This is why it is still not invulnerable.
 So what is the solution?

-To keep your data safe you should store and back it on a secondary cloud-platform.
+To keep your data safe you should store and back it on a secondary cloud-platform or other types of data backups.
 This is exactly why there are services like IT services managed by technical action group.
 This kind of group helps by offering you a secure space where you can store your data.
 This can be your first place to store your data or your secondary backup option.
 But they will strive to ensure that your data remains safe and isn’t tampered with.
 This may be reassuring, but first, we need to know: